russsiq/laravel-docs-ru/docs/valet.md

 Once this file has been created, you may simply execute the `valet use` command and the command will determine the site's preferred PHP version by reading the file.

+> **Warning**
-> {note} Valet only serves one PHP version at a time, even if you have multiple PHP versions installed.
+> Valet only serves one PHP version at a time, even if you have multiple PHP versions installed.

 <a name="database"></a>
 #### Database